okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 <a id="app-context"></a>
 ## App context
-When a user begins to authenticate to a system, Identity Engine provides an _app context_, which comprises the variables from email templates that allow the customization of email messages.
+When a user begins to authenticate to a system, Identity Engine provides an _app context_, functionality which uses the variables from email templates to enable the customization of the style and content of email messages based on the app that triggers the email notification.
 For more information, see the following resources on the Okta Developer Portal:

 * [Use customizable email templates](/docs/guides/custom-email/main/#use-customizable-email-templates)